opeyemi24/dare.io-pbl/Project 6.md

       df -h

   Used gdisk utility to create a single partition on each of the 3 disks.
-For creation of partition on the first disk, i ran the command below:
+For the creation of partition on the first disk, i ran the command below:

       sudo gdisk /dev/xvdf